rieckpil/progmot/content/post/writing-a-book-remotely.md

 ### Centralize the Feedback Channels

+Righter after the first readers got their copy, we started to get an increasing amount of messages via various channels:

-- private DMs
+- private DMs on Twitter
-- Emails to our eBook domain and/or private domain
+- Emails to our eBook email address and/or private email address
 - Slack messages
 - Feedback via Leanpub

-Had to keep track, coordinate and show transparently the status.
-We now route every feedback to an GitHub issue.

-To make sure every issue/typo/feedback includes some minimal requirments like the eBook version to which this issue refers, we've created a GitHub issue template.

-We have two, both for feedback to the application itslef (more technical) and one for the eBook:
+- GitHub issues
+- etc.

+The various channels made it hard for us to keep track of all inquiries.
+Coordinating the response among the co-author is difficult if someone gets a private Twitter DM.

+Furthermore, many of these feedback channels lack transparency.
+If we wrote an answer to a specific question via email, no other reader would benefit from the response as the conversation only happens within two inboxes.

+Back then we decided to channel all feedback via public GitHub issues.
+Everyone can follow the status of the issue, can chime in and see a list of already answered technical questions or feedback.

+To streamline the feedback channel via GitHub issues and to ensure each issue contains some minimal required information (e.g. version of the eBook), we've created two GitHub issue templates: one for general feedback to the book and one for technical questions/issues with the sample application.

+The GitHub issue template is backed by a YAML file and describes the required input fields:

 `.github/ISSUE_TEMPLATE/BOOK-FEEDBACK.yml`